wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

 | **SCIM Group Endpoint** | This is the identity provider's endpoint for the SCIM user role operations, e.g., creating user roles, assigning user roles to users, and managing user roles. | `https://localhost:9443/wso2/scim/Groups` |

 ??? note "Modify the hostname"
-    To modify the host name of the above mentioned URLs,

-    Add the folllowing congiguration to the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.
+    To modify the hostname of the above-mentioned URLs, add the following configuration to the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.

         ``` xml
         [server]